Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/30-UserInterface.md

 * *Auto-size containers during arrange-all action*: Container elements which have an explicit size are normally not resized during an [Arrange All](32-DiagramEditor.md#arrange-elements).
 This can be problematic if the elements they contain are re-arranged so that the container's size is not appropriate anymore.
 When this preference is enabled, the arrange all action will treat all containers as if they are "auto-sized", and adjust their size to the computed arrangement for their content.
 After the arrange all action is finished, the containers which had an explicit size before will still have an explicit size (although potentially different); they are only switched to auto-size mode during the arrange all action.
 * *Move unlinked notes during layout*: If checked, then the [Arrange All](32-DiagramEditor.md#arrange-elements) will consider all [notes](32-DiagramEditor.md#palette-standard-tools) on the diagram and arrange them.
 If unchecked, only the notes which are attached to non-note diagram elements are moved by the layout; the rest (which are considered just comments on the diagram itself), are not touched.
 * *Automatically mark moved elements as pinned*: If checked, then as soon as you explicitly move a element (node or container) on the diagram, ModuleStudio will mark it as pinned and consider it should not be moved by the automatic layout.
+This setting is probably going to be disabled by default (and hidden) in future.
 * *Synchronized mode for new diagrams*: If checked, all newly created diagrams will initially be in synchronised mode.
 You should **not** disable this to avoid unwanted side effects.
+This option is probably going to be hidden in future.
 * *Remove/hide note when the annotated element is removed/hidden*: If checked, then notes attached to a diagram element will be deleted if the element is deleted, or hidden if the element is hidden.

 #### Appearance